scottcalebc/BankSoftware/REAMDME.md

 This is a test account pre-loaded with *username*:username *password*:password logging in with these credentials shows example accounts and transactions to edit or delete or add new ones.

+- To Edit an Account or Transaction
+Select the Account or Transaction from the table on the left and press the Edit Button

+- to Delete an Account or Transaction
+Select the Account or Transaction from the table on the left and press the Delete Button

+- To View Accounts or Transactions with Pie Chart Select the respective radio button on the bottom-right hand side of screen

 ## Examples
 This shows the main view with the test accounts
 ![Account](example1.png)